BeFranke/ErrorCategoriesPedestrianDetection/README.md

 ground truth like specified above.

-``CONFIG`` (OPTIONAL):  specifies a path to a config.yaml file giving teh parameters of the evaluation.
+``CONFIG`` (OPTIONAL):  specifies a path to a config.yaml file giving the parameters of the evaluation.
-By default, will use ``evaluation/API/cfg_eval.yaml``, which contains carefully chosen default values.
+By default, will use ``evaluation/API/cfg_eval.yaml``, which contains carefully chosen default values (these values were also used for the evaluation in the paper).

 ``OUT`` (OPTIONAL):  specifies a path to save the output files.
 By default, creates a time-stamped folder in ``output``.

+For your convenience, we provide the detection file `input/dt/cityscapes-example/example_model.json` and the ground truth file `input/gt/cityscapes_val.json`.
+The example detection file contains detections by one of the model of our paper.
+The example ground truth file is the ground truth used for the citypersons-experiments of our paper.

+With these files, it is possible to run an example evaluation by executing

+``python3 evaluation/main.py cityscapes-example cityscapes_val.json``

 ## Output Format